 A guitarist of searching, sophisticated musicality, Harvey Valdes can traverse styles from avant-jazz and Middle Eastern/Balkan music to improvised film scores and the compositions of Bach.
 Harvey has an intrepid curiosity about the guitar’s sonic and expressive range; he is also a trained player of the Arabic oud, as well as the Turkish cümbüş.
-To date, he has released three albums as a soloist/leader: Novare: J.S.
+To date, he has released four albums as a soloist/leader: Novare: J.S.
 Bach Lute Works on Electric Guitar (Destiny Records 2022) an electric guitar interpretation of Bach's Lute Suites, Solitude Intones Its Echo (Destiny, 2019), a set of concise, engaging solo improvisations; Roundabout (2015), his solo debut featuring lyrically inventive takes on jazz standards; and PointCounterPoint (2015), a bristling, Mahavishnu-meets-math-rock trio album with violinist Sana Nagano and drummer Joe Hertenstein.
 Underscoring his achievements, Harvey’s venturesome work in the studio and on stage has attracted fans among iconic guitarists, including Andy Summers of The Police, ECM luminary David Torn and avant-garde notable Elliott Sharp.

 Based in Brooklyn, NY Harvey earned a BFA degree from The New School for Jazz & Contemporary Music.
-He has worked with artists from Butch Morris, Karl Berger and Rhys Chatham to Daniel Carter, and the Middle Eastern/Balkan ensemble Anistar, among many others.
+He has worked with artists from Butch Morris, Karl Berger and Rhys Chatham to Katrina lenk, and the Middle Eastern/Balkan ensemble Anistar, among many others.
 Harvey has also performed extensively in the New York theater.
 He held the guitar/oud chair as onstage musician and cast member for the Tony Award-winning Broadway musical The Band’s Visit, having originated the role Off-Broadway before moving with the ensemble for the hit run at Broadway’s Barrymore Theater.
-He played on the show’s 2019 Grammy Award-winning cast album, and he received a daytime Emmy Award for his broadcast performance with the ensemble, along with participating in the 10 Tony wins as a cast member.
+He played on the show’s 2019 Grammy Award-winning cast album, and he received an Emmy Award for his broadcast performance with the ensemble, along with participating in the 10 Tony wins as a cast member.
 Harvey has also worked with renowned downtown theater ensemble The Wooster Group, including its presentation of Cavalli’s 1640 opera La Didone; for that production, which toured the U.S. and Europe, he provided a modern interpretation of the Baroque lute, playing electric guitar and guitar synth within an ensemble that also included harpsichord, theorbo and accordion.

 BACH ON ELECTRIC